 From children’s classics, comedies, horrors and old classics for your nan.
 We have got the list for you.
 So, whether you are having a chilled Sunday, ill off work or just need inspiration, here are some of Yorkshire’s best offerings.

-This black comedy set on a council estate in Bradford, West Yorkshire and is the two of two school girls that have a fling with a married man and is taken from two stage plays by Andrea Dunbar.
+This black comedy is set on a council estate in Bradford, West Yorkshire and is the two of two school girls that have a fling with a married man and is taken from two-stage plays by Andrea Dunbar.
 It has some hilarious moments and is definitely one not to be missed.

 15. The Secret Garden, 1993

 From Frances Hodgson Burnett novels comes Secret Garden, an enchanting tale of two children’s discovery of a magical garden.
 The story takes you on a journey of friendship and is sure to have you in tears with its story and feel-good moments.

 Set in sunny Scarborough, obviously.
 This story tells a tale of two couples that check into a run-down hotel (sounds about right).
 One couple is ‘barely sixteen’ and the other are their teachers.
 The teacher/ pupil dynamic is put to the test over two weekends in Scarbs.

 13. The Full Monty, 1997

 The iconic film, with legendary actors Robert Carlyle and Game of Thrones Mark Addy.
 This Sheffield based comedy tells the story of a father trying to make ends meet after being made to go on the dole after the closing of the steel mills.
 Searching for a way to make money Carlyle’s character Gaz decides to put together a male strip group with hilarious consequences.

 A biopic about the legendary manager, Brain Clough, taking over football club Leeds United.
 With his tough approach and the team’s infamous dirty style, we see glimpses of hostility and the story unfolds and we learn more about the manager’s past.